-The Risk Tolerance Statements outline the risk mitigation objectives and controls for managing DTC's RTS Risks.
-Each Risk Tolerance Statement, among other things (i) identifies the RTS Risk to which it applies; (ii) identifies the key indicators (or metrics) that categorize the tolerance thresholds (from no impact to severe impact); and (iii) identifies the governance and escalation protocols applicable to any risk metric breach that would result in DTC falling outside of the accepted tolerance level.
+to "exceeds tolerance"); and (iii) identifies the governance and escalation protocols applicable to any risk metric breach that would result in DTC falling outside of the accepted tolerance level.

 The effective management of DTC's diverse risks requires a core set of common principles and common processes for identifying, assessing, measuring, monitoring, mitigating, and reporting risk.
 The DTCC Corporate Risk Management Policy and the Risk Tolerance Statements define the overall approach through which risk tolerances are established, communicated, and monitored.
 These documents, in combination with the Clearing Agency Risk Frameworks, have been designed to provide guidelines for managing DTC's risks in a comprehensive, consistent, and effective manner.
-Adherence to the DTCC Corporate Risk Management Policy, the Risk Tolerance Statements, and the Clearing Agency Risk Frameworks supports DTC achieving its business objectives while also minding that DTC stays within established risk tolerance thresholds.
+Adherence to the DTCC Corporate Risk Management Policy, the Risk Tolerance Statements, and the Clearing Agency Risk Frameworks supports DTC achieving its business objectives while remaining within its established risk tolerance levels.